Al-Hussein-96/news_feed/README.md

 # Android test for the Vacancy (Tapped Application)

 ### Summary
 This sample is written in Java and based on the master branch which uses the following Architecture Components:

 - ViewModel
 - LiveData
 - View Binding

+if I have enough time I can do it with the following Architecture Components with (Kotlin):
+- ViewModel
+- LiveData
+- View Binding & data Binding
+- hilt for injection
-- Navigation
+- room
-- Room
+- kotlin-coroutines

-## Qestions No- 2
+## Questions No- 2
  A button to switch between fixed grid size and automatic height based on the image's aspect ratio.